spencerkingman/spenking-music/_posts/2000-01-01-hand-against-the-wind.md

 Thread by hanging wall
 Am I anything at all?

-Laid across the floor
+Laid all across the floor
 Like a hand against the wind
-Traveling black in time
+Traveling blackened time
-Hunger to no end
+Hunkered to no end

 <div style="height: 1rem;"></div>

-May I have this dance
+It's hard to not have this dance
-While our love is in the air?
+While our love is in the air
 Filling the great expanse
 Brimming every moment spare